Novel drugs to treat and prevent Covid-19

 Summary

-The screening of novel molecules targeting relevant proteases required in the infection and virus proliferation mechanisms will enable the identification of new drug leads against SARS-CoV-2 and, ideally, broad-spectrum pan-coronavirus inhibitors could be applied during future outbreaks of other corona viruses.
+The screening of novel molecules targeting relevant proteases required in the infection and virus proliferation mechanisms will enable the identification of new drug leads against SARS-CoV-2 and, ideally, broad-spectrum pan-coronavirus inhibitors could be applied during future outbreaks of other corona viruses A short summary of two sentences (max.
+50 words) that includes a brief explanation of the project.
+This summary will be visible on the project page and helps the reader to decide whether to continue reading about the project.
+The text has to be both informative and excitatory to continue reading.
+Please do not use jargon or abbreviations that the lay public may not understand.

 Technology Readiness Level (TRL)